1

 http://theoatmeal.com/comics/thanksgiving

-Next, a number of you have alerted me to what seems to be the 'must-have' gift this year for the Very Weird Set: I am talking about the Bear Cap/Beard Hat!
+Next, a number of you have alerted me to what seems to be the 'must-have' gift this year for the Very Weird Set: I am talking about the Beard Cap/Beard Hat!
 Here's an example below ... and since I KNOW you're going to want one for your very own, here's where to order it!

 There are many variations of the Beard Cap out there - my co-worker Mary just dropped off a newspaper clipping with the 'Beard Head Viking Combo Beard Hat' (complete with horns!) - if you're more the intellectual type, there are also the knitted Brain Caps, etc. Just head over to Google and type it in and the wonders of the knitting needle are yours to purchase!